chrispab/product-app/README.md

 A primitive MVC(P) PHP CRUD application with Bootstrap.

 ### Application spec
-We need an application to manage a product inventory.
-A product consists
-of a part number, description, image, stock quantity, cost price,
-selling price, vat rate.
+An application to manage a product inventory.
+A product consists of a part number, description, image, stock quantity, cost price, selling price, vat rate.

 #### The application should have interfaces for:
 * product creation